Phir Subha Hogi: Reception

 Phir Subha Hogi fared successfully at the box office and was the fourth highest-grossing film of the year 1958 behind Madhumati, Chalti Ka Naam Gaadi and Yahudi.
 The music composed by Khayyam is considered as "rich and beautiful".
 Songs like "Chin-O-Arab Hamara" and "Woh Subah Kabhi To Aayegi" penned by Sahir Ludhianvi were satirical on the condition of India and the Nehruvian politics.
 "Chin-o-Arab Hamara" was a parody on Iqbal's poem "Tarana-e-Milli".

-Trivia

-Lal Krishna Advani, a senior leader of the BJP, many a time in his speeches, has talked about watching this movie along with his friend and colleague Atal Bihari Vajpayee.
-Advani reminisces that former prime minister Atal Bihari Vajpayee was very fond of watching movies.
-He narrated an incident where in 1958 he and Vajpayee, after facing an electoral defeat in Delhi Municipal Corporation election, straightaway went to watch a movie.

-Advani says that the film turned out to be Phir Subha Hogi.
-Advani says that after Vajpayee became PM, he told party workers that the title of the movie had turned out to be prophetic and there was finally a dawn.